AgiFlow/agiflow-sdks/README.md

 ## Why AGIFLow?

-LLM Ops not only help ensuring all risks are monitored but also significantly reduces debugging time and simplifies AI workflows.

 With automatic logging and detailed traces, AGIFlow optimizes performance and resolves issues efficiently.
 Additionally, its intuitive dashboards accelerate QA and feedback loops, boosting team productivity and reducing training time.

-### 🌟 What's Inside?

-This mono-repo includes various libraries and packages such as:

-- 🔍 **LLM Ops**: Effective monitoring, deployment, and management of machine learning models to ensure optimal performance and reliability.
-- 🧪 **Testing Tools**: Validate the performance, accuracy, and robustness of your language models, ensuring they function correctly and reliably in various scenarios.
-- 📣 **User In-the-loop Feedback**: Gather quantitative and qualitative user feedback to enhance your AI through fine-tuning and prompt benchmarking.
+We understand the challenges of bringing your LLM app to production and want to ensure you have a [scalable, trustworthy infrastructure](./docs/architecture.md) to do so.

 ## Getting Started

-This repo uses `NX` for task management and `Pnpm` + `Poetry` for package management.
-To get started, simply clone the repo and run `pnpm install` to install all dependencies.
+Running Agiflow app locally using `docker compose` and start tracing your application by:

 1. **Clone the Repository**:
 ```bash